-We expect every parent to:
+We ask every parent/carer to:

 - Sign the Reading Diary each day that your child reads - this should be at least four times per week